Monitor and mitigate throttling to reduce latency in Azure Time Series Insights Gen1

 Ingress Received Message Count Lag should also have a value, allowing you to determine how many messages behind you are.
 The easiest way to get caught up is to increase your environment's capacity to a size that will enable you to overcome the difference.

-For example, if you see that your S1 environment is demonstrating lag of 5,000,000 messages, you might increase the size of your environment to six units for around a day to get caught up.
+For example, if your S1 environment is demonstrating lag of 5,000,000 messages, you might increase the size of your environment to six units for around a day to get caught up.
 You could increase even further to catch up faster.
 The catch-up period is a common occurrence when initially provisioning an environment, particularly when you connect it to an event source that already has events in it or when you bulk upload lots of historical data.

 Another technique is to set an Ingress Stored Events alert >= a threshold slightly below your total environment capacity for a period of 2 hours.
 This alert can help you understand if you are constantly at capacity, which indicates a high likelihood of latency.